-A class II boulder garden, ending with a short pool with eddies both left and right, the right eddy under the boughs of a couple of Pine trees.
+A class II boulder garden, ending with a short pool with eddies both left and right, the right eddy under the boughs of Rhododendron and a couple of Pine trees.
 Both eddies (particularly the right one) have rocks just below the surface that can flip a boater on the eddy turn - keep an eye out on the eddy turn.

 Class II boulder garden, very similar to the one before it, ending with a short pool.
 If you're having a bad day there is a nice eddy behind a fairly large rock on river right and a trail up to the road back to the put-in, that provides an Easy Out if you'd like to walk back to the put-in.